 In reality people attend the course on the 'way up' and on the 'way down' the stratified model.
 This is because even if someone has benefitted from a PMP they are rarely 'fixed'.
-Unlike an Acute model of care, chronic condi-
+Unlike an Acute model of care, chronic conditions often need constant input.
+For example, self-management courses in other areas have had people attending who have previously attended residential Pain Management Courses in Bath; they have said that the self-management course is similar to the PMP they attended, but less formal and more understandable.